-This is a consolidation and review of the principles and techniques of mathematics, which are required for the technical trades.
-Developing and promoting the use of mental arithmetic, estimation skills, problem solving, and reasoning skills.
+In this course, students consolidate and review the principles and techniques of mathematics required for the technical trades.
+Emphasis is placed on developing and promoting the use of mental arithmetic, estimation skills, problem solving, and reasoning skills.

 Course Description Legend